 Train to Split- 6 hours

-Even though Split is a port for many Croatian islands, sitting elegantly between the Adriatic and the mountains, the country’s second city has two Unesco World Heritage sites within its walls, a marble waterfront walkway and a buzzing atmosphere around its bars and pubs.
+Even though Split is a port for many Croatian islands, sitting elegantly between the Adriatic and the mountains, the country’s second largest city has two Unesco World Heritage sites within its walls, a marble waterfront walkway and a buzzing atmosphere around its bars and pubs.

 Highlights